kdaily/aws-cli/proposals/pr-contrib-guide.md

 we need to acknowledge that the maintainers still have limited bandwidth to give feedback on implementation or design and review pull requests.
 We will limit the number of in flight pull request reviews to [TBD].
 The maintainers will select issues for review based on their age, complexity, and time availability.
+Bugs and documentation changes will be prioritized over feature requests.
+In addition, completing the review and acceptance of existing PRs will be prioritized over new review requests.

 The maintainers will review the pull request and provide any comments, feedback, or requested changes.
 If changes are requested, the contributor should make the